codedthinking/presentations/2021-04-15-pipeline-academy/README.md

 ## Features of academic research
 1. Always new questions, always new data
 2. Often new methods (!)
-2. Batch processing of "historical" data
+3. Batch processing of "historical" data
+4. Diverse and changing team
-3. Full transparency (!)
+5. Full transparency (!)

 # My Tools
 ## The pragmatic programmer